LLNL/SAFIRE/README.md

 ## License

 SAFIRE is distributed under the terms of the Apache License (Version 2.0) with LLVM exceptions.
-Other software that is part of this repository may be under a different license, docemented by the file LICENSE in its sub-directory.
+Other software that is part of this repository may be under a different license, documented by the file LICENSE in its sub-directory.

 All new contributions to SAFIRE must be under the Apache License (Version 2.0) with LLVM exceptions.